RobT00/BuggyDesignProjectTCD/doc/commands.md

 --- | ---
 PING | For communications testing, expecting PONG
-PONG | For communications testing, expecting PING CLOCK | Informs buggy that it will go clockwise around the track (will be relevant for levels silver and gold) ACLOCK | Informs buggy that it will go anti-clockwise around the track (will be relevant for levels silver and gold) GO | Commands buggy to go, following line
+PONG | For communications testing, expecting PING
+LED | Requests buggy to flash its LED for identification purposes CLOCK | Informs buggy that it will go clockwise around the track (will be relevant for levels silver and gold) ACLOCK | Informs buggy that it will go anti-clockwise around the track (will be relevant for levels silver and gold) GO | Commands buggy to go, following line